Melissa Barber Counselling

 Fees are paid by bank transfer 24 hours before each session.

-I offer daytime, evening and weekend appointments.
+I offer daytime and evening appointments.
 Free parking available.

 Where 24 hours notice is given, I am happy to try and reschedule if a suitable time

-An appointment cancelled with less than 24 hours notice or failure to attend will incur the full fee.
+is available.
+An appointment cancelled with less than 24 hours notice or failure to attend does incur the full fee.

 When it comes to effective counselling, it's the quality of the relationship between you and I